niconoclaste/alpinejs-web-components/README.md

 Not using a build phase means that everything is done browser side, which may leads to flash rendering effects and layout shifts.

-This package does not pretend to be a replacement for JS frameworks and if you already use a build phase, a server side technology, a static site generator or HTMX in you project, it makes litereally no sense to use this package.
+This package does not pretend to be a replacement for JS frameworks and if you already use a build phase, a server side technology, a static site generator or HTMX in you project, it makes literally no sense to use this package.

 <a name="installation"></a>
 ## Installation